Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 + **c**, **d**
 To solve these questions we need to iteratively apply the value iteration algorithm starting from the four final states: (4,3), (4,2) and (2,1), (3,1).
 Note that the state (4,1) is not a final state as, if A reaches 4 then the game ends and B can not reach 1 (and vice-versa).
+I won't try to solve this by hand.
+Yet, I might update this exercise in the future to sketch out the first few steps to take.

 <div class="blue-color-box">
-<b>17.8</b> Consider the 3 × 3 world shown in Figure 17.14(a).
+<b>17.8</b> Consider the 3 × 3 world shown in Figure 17.8.1 below.
 The transition model is the same
-as in the 4 × 3 Figure 17.1: 80% of the time the agent goes in the direction it selects; the rest of the time it moves at right angles to the intended direction. <br>
+as in the 4 × 3 Figure 17.1.1: 80% of the time the agent goes in the direction it selects; the rest of the time it moves at right angles to the intended direction. <br>
 Implement value iteration for this world for each value of $r$ below.
 Use discounted rewards with a discount factor of 0.99.
 Show the policy obtained in each case.
 Explain